 Let’s say the All-In Sustaining Costs (AISC) of a miner is $20/oz, and the price is $30/oz.
 They make a profit of $10/oz.
 Now let’s say the price of silver doubles to $60/oz.
 The profits do not change in the same ratio.
 They’re now $40/oz, which is quadruple what it was.
 As a quick and dirty rule, the share price of miners moves about 2-3x the change in metal prices.

-The above tweet, from a former Merrill Lynch trader, really crystallised it for me.
-Miners are an option on silver that doesn’t expire.
+As @Galactic_Trader, a former Merrill Lynch trader, put it, miners are an option on silver that doesn’t expire.
 You get leverage without liquidation or expiration.
 The only caveat is that this only makes sense in bull markets, which only come around once every few decades, and for which most ordinary people aren’t even looking out.
 If you’re not sure that we’re on the verge of a bull market, check out my previous article.

 Of Majors and Juniors

 You can classify mining companies that are actually producing metals into Major, Mid-tier and Junior producers.
 Then there are the companies that are trying to develop mines, or looking for deposits in the ground, but not yet producing much, if anything.
 These are Explorers (they also technically belong to the Junior class because of their size).
 You could further divide Explorers into Near-Term Producers, Late-Stage Development, Early-Stage Explorers, and the most speculative, Project Generators.